 Introduction & Context

-The specific growth rate, denoted by the symbol μ, quantifies how rapidly a microbial population increases per unit biomass under exponential (balanced-growth) conditions.
-In bioprocess engineering, it is the key kinetic parameter for:
+The specific growth rate, denoted by the symbol μ, quantifies how rapidly a microbial population increases per unit biomass under exponential (balanced‑growth) conditions, and it is essential for identifying the distinct microbial growth phases such as lag, exponential, stationary, and death microbial growth phase identification.

 • Scaling-up fermenters (matching oxygen transfer to the oxygen-uptake rate, OUR ∝ μ·X).